AkankshaK-AI/EVA7-S5-Assignment/README.md

 Best Test Accuracy: 99.40(epoch 11th)

 Analysis:
-Dropout was dropped to improve model performance.
+(1) Dropout was removed to improve model performance.
 Removing it helped!
+Tried retaining **Dropout** and tweaking the LR at the below:
+(a) 0.01(best train 98.91, test 99.31 thrice- underfitting w/o reaching target even once)
+(b) 0.02(best train 98.85, test 99.36 - underfitting w/o reaching target even once)
+(c) 0.03(best train 98.94, test 99.33 - underfitting w/o reaching target even once)
+None of the LRs seemed to work.
+Removing the Dropout improved underfitting.

+(2) Adding LR step didnt help the accuracy.
+Tried with the following LRs at step LR 6:
+(a) LR 0.01 (best train 98.92, test 99.37 - underfitting w/o reaching target even once)
+(b) LR 0.02 (best train 98.90, test 99.46 - underfitting with reaching target once at 14th epoch) The model was underfitting and the loss and accuracy graphs looked inconsistent hence Step LR was dropped.

-Model performance is good.
-We have acchieved our target of 99.4%.
+(3) After dropping Step LR and Dropout, the Model performance has improved.
+We have acchieved our target of 99.4% with no underfitting.
-Train and Test accuracy gap has reduced drastically hence model is a good one!
+Train and Test accuracy gap has reduced drastically hence model is working!